understanding-the-connected-home/book/future.md

 * compliance with EU General Data Protection Regulation = big opportunity to innovate
 * more privacy in products = path to unique selling point

+## Our homes must respect us

+On the web, our behavior is constantly tracked by advertising companies and other, even less savory organizations.
+This happens almost entirely without our consent, frequently under dubious ethical and legal practices, largely without recourse.

+On the web, the only means of protection are personal education in the matter (to at least understand what's going on) as well as technical measures, like ad & tracking blockers, as well as browser features/plug-ins like Do Not Track. **Between them, these measures provide a certain measure of privacy, but neither is this sufficient nor is it sufficiently easy.** We got to this point because for too long, the open nature of the web allowed bad players to foster a culture of tracking without recourse or penalties.

+**For the context of the connected home, we may not commit these same mistakes.
+We need to establish standards, regulatory frameworks and a culture that respects the ethical dimensions of the safe place that is the home.**